Latest Country Reports

 Although the constitution and law provide for freedom of association, the government restricted this right.
 The law requires all NGOs to register with the Ministry of Justice and all foreign assistance to be coordinated through the Ministry of Foreign Affairs.
 Unregistered NGO activity is punishable by a fine, short-term detention, and confiscation of property.

 Sources noted a number of barriers to the formation and functioning of civil society.
 These included regulations that permitted the Ministry of Justice to send representatives to association events and meetings and requirements that associations notify the government about their planned activities.
-A May NGO law no longer requires founders of associations to be citizens and reduced to 400 the number of members national associations must have in order to register.
-The law also permits NGOs to fundraise and nominate candidates for elected office, and it allows establishment of foreign NGOs.

 c.
 Freedom of Religion